gvwilson/sdxpy/src/db/index.md

-that we don't put into production may feel like a waste of time, but it usually saves us effort in the long run by reducing [%i "cognitive load" "cognitive load " %].
+that we don't put into production may feel like a waste of time, but it usually saves us effort in the long run by reducing [%i "cognitive load" %].

 </div>